-This French art review journal would become an important reference work on art and art history for nearly 100 years, until it ceased publication in 2002.
+This French art review journal would become an important reference work on art and art history for over 100 years, until it ceased publication in 2002.

 The Paris bohemian, journalist, photographer, and hot air balloonist Gaspard-Félix Tournachon — who went by the name of Felix Nadar — opened his studio on Boulevard des Capucines.
 It was here, fourteen years later, that the Impressionists would stage their first exhibition.